Skip to main content

 // Explicit resolution

-// If OrderService requires ProductService in its constructor,
+// If OrderService type-hints ProductService in its constructor,

 Accessing the Container